achraf-oujjir/Unity-Solar-System-3D/README.md

 ## 🔧 Scripts:

 - Planetary Rotation Scripts: C# scripts control the rotation of each planet based on its angular velocity.
-The script is customized for each planet and they are present
+The script is customized for each planet and they are located in Scripts directory.

+- Camera Control Script: Camera_Control.cs allows the camera to be controlled via mouse input, giving users freedom to explore the solar system.
+The script is attached to the Main Camera object.